grafana/loki/docs/sources/clients/promtail/_index.md

 Promtail now has native support for ingesting compressed files by a mechanism that relies on file extensions.
-If a discovered file has an expected compression file extension, Promtail will lazily decompress the compressed file and push the parsed data to Loki.
+If a discovered file has an expected compression file extension, Promtail will **lazily** decompress the compressed file and push the parsed data to Loki.
 Important details are:
 * It relies on the `\n` character to separate the data into different log lines.
-* The max expected log line is 2 MB within the compressed file.
+* The max expected log line is 4096 bytes within the compressed file.
+* The data is decompressed in blocks of 4096 bytes. i.e: it first fetches a block of 4096 bytes from the compressed file and process it.
+After processing this block and pushing the data to Loki, it fetches the following 4096 bytes, and so on.
 * It supports the following extensions:
   - `.gz`: Data will be decompressed with the native Gunzip Golang pkg (`pkg/compress/gzip`)
   - `.z`: Data will be decompressed with the native Zlib Golang pkg (`pkg/compress/zlib`)